 - Dividends can serve as a heuristic for finding solid companies.

 - The dividend is less volatile than the share price, thus you are likely to do fewer behavioral mistakes.

 Most of these arguments have been discussed in several articles about dividend investing.
-For a complete list of the articles, please look at our landing page:

 We would also give you a friendly reminder about the seven different model portfolios we offer, both dividend and non-dividend stocks:

 Where to find the dividend history for UK dividend stocks: